-But I also had a chance to reflect on what we had witnessed in the 123rd running of the world’s most famous long-distance race.
+But the long flight also gave me a chance to reflect on what we had witnessed in the 123rd running of the world’s most famous long-distance race.

-As in all sports, so too, in the marathon, there is a mighty fine line between winning and losing.
-That margin in Monday’s 123rd Boston Marathon men’s race, the difference between first and second, 2:07:57 for champion Lawrence Cherono and 2:07:59 for runner up Lelisa Desisa of Ethiopia, A difference of 0.0002% over a 128-minute span.
+As in all sports, so too, in the marathon, there is a fine line between winning and losing.
+That margin in Monday’s 123rd Boston Marathon men’s race, the difference between first and second, 2:07:57 for champion Lawrence Cherono and 2:07:59 for runner-up Lelisa Desisa of Ethiopia, a difference of 0.0002% over a 128-minute span.

 Nobody I’ve talked to saw anything close to a two-second spread.

-“They were still shoulder-to-shoulder with 10 meters left,” said Gianni Dimadonna, the manager of decisive women’s winner Worknesh Degefa.
+“They were still shoulder-to-shoulder with 10 meters left,” said Gianni Demadonna, the manager of decisive women’s winner, Worknesh Degefa.

 It makes no difference.
 Time was secondary.
-Cherono clearly won as Desisa slumped in his final stride, knowing his cause was lost.
+Cherono clearly won as Desisa slumped in his final stride, knowing his was a lost cause.

 So, did Cherono win, or Desisa lose?

-The day before the 123rd Boston Marathon Lelisa Desisa’s manager Hussein Makke told me, “Only Desisa can beat Desisa.”
-That’s how confident the two-time champ was coming in off his well recovered well from 2:05 win in New York City last November.
+The day before the 123rd Boston Marathon, Lelisa Desisa’s manager Hussein Makke told me, “Only Desisa can beat Desisa.”
+That’s how confident the two-time champ was coming in off his well recovered well from 2:05:59 win in New York City last November 2018.

-We all tell ourselves what we have to to get by.
+We all tell ourselves what we must in order to get by.
 Athletes at the end of their tether are in a fragile state.
-Imagine the colliding emotions.
-The crowd is swelling, your system is throbbing, yet you’ve come to a complete stop after two+ hours of exertion topped off by a dead sprint.
+Imagine the colliding emotions: the crowd is swelling, your system is throbbing, yet you’ve come to a complete stop after two hours of exertion topped off by a dead sprint.
 It’s overwhelming.

 THE FINAL STRETCH

-As the three leading men took the right hand turn off Comm Ave onto Hereford Street for the two-block run up to Boylston Street, WBZ-TV commentator Shalane Flanagan and I were trying to decide who had the advantage.
+As the three leading men took the right-hand turn from Comm Ave onto Hereford Street for the two-block run up to Boylston Street, WBZ-TV commentator Shalane Flanagan and I were trying to decide who had the advantage.

 Shalane suggested that somebody was going to move on Hereford because that was the last rise on the course, the last opportunity to grind somebody off.

 And in fact, that’s what 2013 and 2015 champ Desisa did.
-Downshifting, he carved the inside tangent as thin as a slice of Eutopean breakfast ham.
-There was his experience being put into play.
+Downshifting, he carved the inside tangent as thin as a slice of European breakfast ham.
+This was the veteran, putting his experience to good use.

 Desisa turned onto Boylston Street as the throngs pressed closer to the fencing, their sound a mighty force reverberating off the red brick-face of the old Back Bay.